Multisoliton solutions for equivariant wave maps on a $2+1$ dimensional wormhole: ODE approximation

 where by convention the effective potential energy is measured with respect to the limit potential energy $\lim_{t\rightarrow \infty} V(u_N)=4N$, hence the effective evolution is constrained to the zero energy level $E_{\text{eff}}=0$.
 We claim that there exists a zero-energy asymptotically static solution of the system \eqref{eq_odd} such that for $t\ra\infty$

 We shall denote this solution by $r_j^{(N)}(t)$.
 For $J=1$ we have \be r_1^{(3)}(t)=(2\, t)^{\frac{1}{2}}, \ee which is exact.
 For $J\geq 2$, the solution $r_j^{(2J+1)}(t)$ can be constructed formally as follows.
-Assuming temporarily that the right hand sides of equations \eqref{eq_odd} vanish for $1\leq j\leq J-1$, one gets $r_{j-1} r_{j+1}=r_j^2$, thus $r_j$ form a geometric sequence
+Assuming temporarily that the right-hand sides of equations \eqref{eq_odd} vanish for $1\leq j\leq J-1$, one gets $r_{j-1} r_{j+1}=r_j^2$, thus $r_j$ form a geometric sequence

 and therefore $r_{J-1}=r_J^{\frac{J-1}{J}}$.
-Substituting this into equation \eqref{eq_odd} for $j=J$ gives $ \ddot r_J = - r_J^{-\frac{J+2}{J}}, $ whose zero energy solution is $ r_J(t)= (A t)^{\frac{J}{J+1}}$.
+Substituting this into Eq.~\eqref{eq_odd} for $j=J$ gives $ \ddot r_J = - r_J^{-\frac{J+2}{J}}, $ whose zero energy solution is $ r_J(t)= (A t)^{\frac{J}{J+1}}$.
 Combining this result with \eqref{rj} yields \eqref{ss_odd}.
 Having the leading order asymptotics, the solution can be systematically improved by adding subleading corrections.
 Let us illustrate how this goes for $J=2$, where \eqref{ss_odd} reads

 To derive the asymptotic series expansion for $t\ra \infty$ starting from \eqref{r2_odd}, we introduce a new independent variable $\tau=(At)^{1/3}$ and factor out the leading asymptotics $r_j(t)=\tau^j v_j(\tau)$.
 Substituting this into the system \eqref{eq_odd} we get